 I want to get my grandfather a silver dollar cuff and the one marked sold on your site is the one he really likes.
 Can you get another?
 Jan

 We never know when one will turn up in an estate lot.
 But if you have or buy a silver dollar that you like, you can have it made into a bracelet for your grandfather.
-The shop that does our repairs, Old Town Trading (contact info at the end of this post) can do that for you.
-Here is an example of a bolo that Henry, one of their silversmiths, made for one of their customers.
+The shop that does our repairs, My Favorite Silversmith, (contact info at the end of this post) can do that for you.
+Here is an example of a bolo that Henry made for one of his customers.

 We are often contacted by stores and trading posts that are closing and want to sell us their NOS – New Old Stock.

 The items range from contemporary to vintage Native American items but still on the stores cards or packages.

 Often they are of designs that aren’t currently available anymore and most of the time they are made of heavier sterling silver and with stones we don’t see as often any more…….so they are cool !

 Even though they are not used, we put the NOS items in our pawn shop since we didn’t buy them from the artist directly and they usually are not contemporary items.
 So they seem to fit best in our pawn shop.

 We’ve purchased some interesting inventories and collections over the last few years and I am finally listing some of it on the website.